oroinc/documentation/user/back-office/system/configuration/system/general-setup/user.rst

 Configure Login Attempts
 ------------------------

-.. note:: This feature is only available in the Enterprise edition.
+.. note:: This feature is only available in the Enterprise edition and is only applied to back-office users.

 .. csv-table::
   :widths: 10, 30